 Upon returning to the Northwest and settling in Nehalem, Peter discovered a real need for hands-on science education in the local school district.
 He went on to combine science literacy with fieldwork for kindergarten to 12th grade students in the Neahkahnie School District.

-Never missing an opportunity to connect the dots of science to their day-to-day existence, Peter has the gift to open the eyes and hearts of children to the natural world in a way that helps them understand their roll in it.
+Never missing an opportunity to connect the dots of science to their day-to-day existence, Peter has the gift to open the eyes and hearts of children to the natural world in a way that helps them understand their role in it.
 Many local children who have gone on to work and pursue higher education in science credit Peter with inspiration for their choice.
 For children of all ages, a walk in the woods or along the shore is a magical experience.

 2017: Gwendolyn Endicott – mythologist, storyteller & teacher